side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 >     uintmax_t file_size(const path& p);

 For now, all you need to know is that class path has constructors that take `const char *` and many other useful types.
-(If you can't wait to find out more, skip ahead to the [class path](#Class-path-Constructors) section of the tutorial.)
+(If you can’t wait to find out more, skip ahead to the [class path](#Class-path-Constructors) section of the tutorial.)

 Please take a minute to try out `tut1` on your system, using a file that is known to exist, such as `tut1.cpp`.
 Here is what the results look like on two different operating systems: